IRNAS/irnas-east-software/README.md

   environment.
 - Automated process of generating release artefacts for your entire project, no matter the number of applications, samples or boards.
-- Support for build types into the usual build process.
+- Support for build types, which is integrated into the usual build process.
 - RTT utility commands to connect and see the RTT stream.

 ## Reasoning behind `east`